dmulholl/argparser/readme.md

 # ArgParse

 ArgParse is an argument-parsing library for Swift designed for building elegant command-line interfaces.

-Its features include:
+Features include:

 * Long-form boolean flags with single-character shortcuts: `--flag`, `-f`.